-20 Mar The National Disability Insurance Scheme (NDIS) and how a Psychologist fits within the NDIS scheme?
+20 Mar The National Disability Insurance Scheme (NDIS) and how a Psychologist fits within the NDIS?

-In this blog we explore what NDIS is, how psychology fits within the NDIS, the eligibility requirements of joining the NDIS, as well as how our psychologists support individuals under the NDIS.
-Before we explore these important topics, I provide a little bit of thought that come to my mind whilst writing this blog, I hope you find it insightful.
+Before we explore these important topics, I provide a little bit of thought that comes to my mind whilst writing this blog, I hope you find it insightful.
 I love to hear feedback.

 Often for me, I first reach out to one of my closest friends.
-This would be someone that I’ve establish a level of trust going back years now.
-This was established (and often tested as most human relationships are over years!) by the both of us sharing countless stresses and anxiety provoking situations, that ultimately required one another to feel some degree of vulnerability.
+This would be someone with that established a level of trust going back years now.
+This was established (and often tested as most human relationships are over years!) by the both of us sharing countless stresses and anxiety-provoking situations, that ultimately required one another to feel some degree of vulnerability.

-From these moments, it created trust and friendship.
-It allows one another to experience and learn that we have created a safe space to share difficult times with one another – without judgement.
+These moments, created trust and friendship.
+It allows one another to experience and learns that we have created a safe space to share difficult times with one another – without judgement.

-Research has shown that communicating about your feelings, needs, fears, struggles and insecurities with the right person can increase the interpersonal connection and improve other areas in life such as mood, self-esteem, and overall life satisfaction.
-You may benefit from speaking with one of our NDIS psychologist who are experienced in delivering online therapy support Australia wide in rural and metro areas.
+Research has shown that communicating about your feelings, needs, fears, struggles and insecurities with the right person can increase interpersonal connection and improve other areas in life such as mood, self-esteem, and overall life satisfaction.
+You may benefit from speaking with one of our NDIS psychologists who is experienced in delivering online therapy support Australia-wide in rural and metro areas.

 What is NDIS?